cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

  Y: Evaluator public key (= kG).
  M: An element in GG.
  Z: An element in GG.
- H_3: A hash function from GG to {0,1}^L, modelled as a random oracle.
+ H_3: A hash function from GG to {0,1}^L, modeled as a random oracle.

 Output: